 For many homes and business, insulation can protect pipes throughout the majority of the year.
-However, during Winter months is when the power of insulation is put the test, as pipes are more at risk of freezing over in subzero temperatures.
+But some winters have home owners wondering – is insulation enough?
+During Winter months is when the power of insulation is put to the test, as pipes are more at risk of freezing over in subzero temperatures.
 Choosing the right kind of insulation can offer some protection against freezing temperatures, but is it the most optimal choice for your building?

 If your structure was constructed prior to 1970, there is a good chance that the insulation will need to be updated.
 However, there are a few more warning signs that you may be in trouble when it freezes.